UPDATE 2021 – Product Now Discontinued

-Unapologetically Powerful by Jennifer Vogelgesang Blake is a strength training program for women designed to improve your strength and personal records in the three big lifts: bench press, squat and dead lift.
+Unapologetically Powerful by Jennifer Vogelgesang Blake is a strength training program for women designed to improve their strength and personal records in the three big lifts: bench press, squat, and deadlift.

 The plan lasts for 12 weeks and was created by Jennifer Vogelgesang Blake, a top trainer and strength coach at The Movement Minneapolis.